run2bizdocs/developers/en-us/docs/webservice/webservices-esp.md

 # Webservices for use on 4biz

-This document is intended to provide guidance regarding the Web Services made available for integration with CTSmart ITSM Service Management.
+This document is intended to provide guidance regarding the Web Services made available for integration with 4biz Service Management.

-Web Services have been created in CTSmart for inclusion, updating, consultation and cancellation of service requests (incidents and requisitions).
+Web Services have been created in 4biz for inclusion, updating, consultation and cancellation of service requests (incidents and requisitions).

 ## Before getting started